AnomalyCLIP: Object-agnostic Prompt Learning for Zero-shot Anomaly Detection: AnomalyCLIP: object-agnostic prompt learning

-\paragraph{Refinement of the local visual space} Since the visual encoder of CLIP is originally pre-trained to align global object semantics, using self-attention mechanisms to propagate such global features to local visual embeddings often results in a loss of local visual semantics, hindering the effective learning of the fine-grained abnormality in our object-agnostic text prompts.
-A similar phenomenon is also found in~\citep{rao2022denseclip, li2023clip}.
-To mitigate this phenomenon, we propose the use of diagonally prominent attention map (DPAM) to refine the local visual space, with the visual encoder kept frozen during training.
-To this end, we replace the original $Q$-$K$ attention in the visual encoder with a diagonally prominent attention, such as $Q$-$Q$, $K$-$K$, and $V$-$V$ self-attention schemes.
+\paragraph{Refinement of the local visual space} Since the visual encoder of CLIP is originally pre-trained to align global object semantics, the contrastive loss used in CLIP makes the visual encoder produce a representative global embedding for class recognition.
+Through the self-attention mechanism, the attention map in the visual encoder focuses on the specific tokens highlighted within the red rectangle in Fig~\ref{q-k-ori}.
+Although these tokens may contribute to global object recognition, they disrupt the local visual semantics, which directly hinders the effective learning of the fine-grained abnormality in our object-agnostic text prompts~\citep{li2023clip}.
+We found empirically that a diagonally prominent attention map helps reduce the disturbance from other tokens, leading to improved local visual semantics.
+Therefore, we propose a mechanism called Diagonally Prominent Attention Map to refine the local visual space, with the visual encoder kept frozen during training.
+To this end, we replace the original $Q$-$K$ attention in the visual encoder with diagonally prominent attention, such as $Q$-$Q$, $K$-$K$, and $V$-$V$ self-attention schemes.
 As demonstrated in Fig.\ref{q-q}, Fig.\ref{k-k}, and Fig.~\ref{v-v}, the refined DPAM attention maps are more diagonally prominent, resulting in substantially improved segmentation maps in both original CLIP and our AnomalyCLIP.
 Compared to CLIP that is based on global features and manually defined text prompts, the text prompts learned by AnomalyCLIP are more fine-grained, enabling substantially more accurate alignment between the normality/abnormality prompt embeddings and the local visual embeddings across four different self-attention schemes.
-This, in turn, allows AnomalyCLIP to generate accurate $S_n$ and $S_a$ for the joint optimization in Eq. \ref{eq:total_loss}.
+This, in turn, allows AnomalyCLIP to generate accurate $S_n$ and $S_a$ for the joint optimization in Eq.~\ref{eq:total_loss}.
 Unless otherwise specified, AnomalyCLIP utilizes $V$-$V$ self-attention due to its superior overall performance.
-Different self-attention mechanisms are analyzed in Sec.~\ref{Additional ablations}.
+The performance of different self-attention mechanisms is analyzed in Sec.~\ref{Additional ablations}.
+We also provide a detailed explanation about DPAM in Appendix~\ref{Detailed Analysis of DPAM}.